$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Hurwitz spaces via quadratic differentials in genus zero

 \subsection{Marked surfaces and log surfaces from Hurwitz covers}

-In this section, we construct (ungraded) marked surfaces and (ungraded) log surfaces from Hurwitz covers.
-First consider the construction of marked surfaces. \begin{construction} For a Hurwitz cover $(\rs,f)$, we can associate a marked surface $(\SS,\M)$ as follows: \begin{itemize} \item A surface $\widetilde{\SS}$ is defined as the oriented real blow up of the underlying smooth surface of $S$ at the poles $f^{-1}(\infty)=\{z_1,\dots,z_b\}$. \item Define marked arcs $\widetilde{\M} \subset \partial \widetilde{\SS}$ as open intervals corresponding to asymptotic directions where $e^{f}$ decays exponentially as $z \to z_i$. \item By shrinking each marked arc of $\widetilde{\M}$ to a single point in $\widetilde{\SS}$, we obtain a marked surface $(\SS,\M)$. \end{itemize} \end{construction} Denote by $\partial_i$ the $S^1$-boundary component obtained from the real blow up at $z_i$ for $i=1,\dots,b$.
-Then by definition, there are $k_i=-\operatorname{ord}_f(z_i)$ points on the boundary component $\partial_i$. \begin{remark} Though we can construct the marked surface $(\SS,\M)$ from the Hurwitz cover $(\rs,f)$, this information is not enough to construct a grading $\eta$ on $(\SS,\M)$.
-In the next section (Section~\ref{sec:framed_HS}), we introduce a primary quadratic differential in the case $g=0$, which allow us construct a natural grading $\eta$ on $(\SS,\M)$. \end{remark}
+In this subsection, we construct (ungraded) marked surfaces and (ungraded) log surfaces from Hurwitz covers.

+\begin{construction} For a Hurwitz cover $(\rs,f)$, we can associate a marked surface $\rsf=(\rsf,\M,\Y)$ as follows: \begin{itemize} \item A surface $\rsf$ is defined as the real blow up of the underlying smooth surface of $\rs$ at the poles $f^{-1}(\infty)=\{z_1,\dots,z_b\}$. \item Define marked arcs $\overline{\M} \subset \partial \rsf$ as open intervals corresponding to asymptotic directions, where $e^{f}$ decays exponentially as $z \to z_i$. \item By shrinking each marked arc of $\overline{\M}$ to a single point in $\rsf$, we obtain a set of closed marked points $\M$. \item The set of open marked points in $\Y\subset\partial\rsf$ are the dual to $\M$, i.e., they are alternative in $\partial\rsf$. \end{itemize} \end{construction} Denote by $\partial_i$ the $S^1$-boundary component obtained from the real blow up at $z_i$ for $i=1,\dots,b$.
+Then by definition, there are $k_i=-\operatorname{ord}_f(z_i)$ points on the boundary component $\partial_i$. \begin{remark} Though we can construct the marked surface $\rsf=(\rsf,\M,\Y)$ from the Hurwitz cover $(\rs,f)$, this information is not enough to construct a grading $\grad$ on $\rsf$.
+In Section~\ref{sec:framed_HS}, we introduce a primary quadratic differential in the case when the genus of $\rsf$ is zero, which allows us construct a natural grading. \end{remark}

 Next we consider the construction of log surfaces from Hurwitz covers.
 Let $(\rs,f)$ be a regular Hurwitz cover.
-Consider a multi-valued holomorphic function $\log f$ on $\rs^{\circ}:=\rs \setminus \Crit(f)$.
-Take a base point $* \in \rs^{\circ}$ and choose a value $\log f (*)$.
-First we note that the analytic continuation of $\log f(*)$ along with a cycle $\gamma \in \pi_1(\rs^{\circ},*)$ is given as the form $ \log f(*)+2\pi m$ for some $m \in \ZZ$.
+Consider a multi-valued holomorphic function $\log f$ on $\rsp:=\rs \setminus \Crit(f)$.
+Take a base point $* \in \rsp$ and choose a value $\log f (*)$.
+First we note that the analytic continuation of $\log f(*)$ along with a cycle $\gamma \in \pi_1(\rsp,*)$ is given as the form $ \log f(*)+2\pi m$ for some $m \in \ZZ$.
 Then we obtain a representation